 (www.arrt.org, 651-687-0048 ext.
 580).
 Students who are unable to obtain a provisional clearance with the ARRT will not be permitted to enter the program.

-B. Application Procedures: (Between January 15 and April 15 every other year-odd numbered years)
+B. Application Procedures: (Between February 15 and April 15 every year)

 After completion of the prerequisite courses and General Education courses applicants shall: